Sage-Bionetworks/portalsDocs/README.md

 ## How to contribute

-Synapse Docs is generated using [Jekyll](https://jekyllrb.com/) and uses redcarpet to render markdown.
+Synapse Docs is generated using [Jekyll](https://jekyllrb.com/) and uses redcarpet to render Markdown.
 Various page layouts can be found under the _layouts folder in the home directory.
+Most everything can be written using standard [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Creating a page